01 of 08

 How to Start Brick Stitch

-Use ladder stitch to make a row of 10 beads....
-If desired, you can reinforce the ladder stitch by weaving back and forth through each bead until you get back to the beginning.
-This will help the beads lay flat side by side, but is not required.
-They will flatten out as you add the row of brick stitch on top of it.
+Use a ladder stitch to make a row of 10 beads.
+If desired, you can reinforce the ladder... stitch by weaving back and forth through each bead until you get back to the beginning.
+This will help the beads lay flat side by side but is not required.
+They will flatten out as you add the row of a brick stitch on top of it.
 Make sure your working thread is exiting the top of the end bead in order to continue.Continue to 3 of 8 below.

 03 of 08